GIScience/heigit-disaster-portal/README.md

 _Note: The first time it will take some time until the db containers are configured.
 The dap-api-reload container won't be able to connect right away._

+You can test the service through the interactive docs on http://localhost:8081/docs

 ### Debugging

 To be able to add breakpoints you need to add a _python run configuration_ for the [debug.py script](./dap_api/app/debug.py):